 The preparation of financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Reclassifications

-Certain reclassifications have been made to the 2014 financial statements in order to conform to the 2015 presentation.
-Such reclassifications did not change total assets, liabilities, revenues, expenses or changes in net assets as reflected in the 2014 financial statements.
+Certain reclassifications have been made to the 2015 financial statements in order to conform to the 2016 presentation.